sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 The [SAP HANA client for Python](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/latest/en-US/f3b8fabf34324302b123297cdbe710f0.html) supports Python 3.4+ and  Python 2.7.
 For further details see SAP note [3006307 - SAP HANA Client Supported Platforms for 2.7](https://launchpad.support.sap.com/#/notes/3006307).

-The following steps will create a simple Python app that can connect to and query an SAP HANA database.
+The following steps create a simple Python app that can connect to and query an SAP HANA database.

 ---